fmagesty/practice-javascript/README.md

-### Random Javascript code for practicing and problem solving in general :)
+### Random JavaScript code for practicing and problem solving in general :)